 The British Government bought a staggering 44% stake in the waterway after the cash-strapped Egyptian government auctioned off its shares in 1875.

 Beginning in late-1861, the early portions of the canal were dug by tens of thousands of peasants using picks and shovels.
-Progress was painfully slow, and the project hit a problem after Egyptian ruler Ismail Pasha suddenly banned the use of forced labour in 1863.
+Progress was painfully slow, and the project hit a problem after Egyptian ruler Ismail Pasha suddenly banned the use of forced labor in 1863.

 8. New technology increased construction speed